 Systems Engineering delivers a range of capabilities to help DHS program managers, including expertise and enablers in human systems integration, architecture, and systems engineering and transition.

-The Office of Standards works with DHS components, program managers and other end users to identify standards and test methods that verify equipment performance.
-Wherever those standards and test methods do not exist, S&T facilitates their development.
-To ensure our communication with this diverse community of users, the Office of Standards maintains the DHS Standards Council, with representatives from DHS components—the Federal Emergency Management Agency, U.S. Coast Guard, U.S. Customs and Border Protection (CBP), Domestic Nuclear Detection Office, and U.S. Immigration and Customs Enforcement.
-The Council, led by the Under Secretary for Science and Technology and the Standards Executive, supports many technical homeland security standards working groups within DHS to gather, analyze and maintain current information about standards and conformity assessment activities.
+DHS S&T Standards (STN) works closely with DHS Components, homeland security partners, and other end users, especially first responders, to identify relevant standards and test methods to address mission needs.
+Wherever those standards and test methods do not exist, STN facilitates development through standards-setting organizations to ensure reliable, interoperable, and effective processes and technologies.
+To facilitate communication with this diverse community of users, STN maintains the DHS Standards Council with representatives from DHS Components, including the Federal Emergency Management Agency (FEMA), U.S. Coast Guard, U.S. Customs and Border Protection (CBP), Countering Weapons of Mass Destruction Office (CWMD), and U.S. Immigration and Customs Enforcement (ICE).
+The Council, led by the Standards Executive, supports many technical homeland security standards subject area working groups within DHS to gather, analyze and maintain current information about standards and conformity assessment activities.

-The S&T Office of Standards improves the technology development and acquisition process to accelerate the delivery of technologies, ensure performance requirements are met and reduce the development risk.
-The office addresses issues including: biometrics; geospatial information; emergency management; personal protection and operational equipment; and chemical, biological, radiological/nuclear and explosive (CBRNE) countermeasures.
+S&T STN improves the technology development and acquisition process to accelerate the delivery of technologies, ensure performance requirements are satisfied and reduce development risk.
+STN addresses topics including biometrics, response robots and unmanned aircraft systems, trace contraband detection, and wastewater surveillance.

 S&T STN works with a variety of standard-setting organizations, including the American National Standards Institute (ANSI), ASTM International, IEEE and the National Fire Protection Association (NFPA).
 Through participation in these and other voluntary consensus standards development bodies, STN ensures the availability and appropriateness of standards for homeland security mission needs.